ISPNU-LLM-DATA-TEAM/.github/profile/README.md

-## This Reporitory serves as basics of projects delivered by members of ISPNU-LMM-DATA-Team.
+## This Reporitory serves as basics of projects delivered by members of LMM-DATA-Team.

 <!--